KingNook/2048/README.md

 - made pygame window, moved to using pygame for key handling
 - removed Tile class, have broken something (move_right specifically seems to be broken for some reason) - will have to figure out how to fix at some point
 - ok the fix now works; turns out the bug was there all along lol (i was flipping the row when doing 'reversed' movements)

+- todo: make some sort of grid_coord -> pygame_coord system